Smartglasses are getting smarter and augmented reality specs are finally approaching prime time - and plenty of startups are getting into the space.

 It uses a significantly sharper 720p HD resolution OLED display, and now packs a 5-megapixel front facing camera.
 It's also powered by an Intel Atom quad core processor with Android Lollipop covering the software bases.

 The SmartEyeGlass includes a bunch of features, including a gyroscope, accelerometer, ambient light sensor and built-in camera.
-However, the monochrome screen is likely to put off consumers, if Sony chooses to release it beyond the business world.
+However, the monochrome screen is likely to put off consumers.

 Currently only offered as a developer kit, the smartphone-powered DreamGlass brings a resolution of 2.5K, a 90-degree field of view, 1080p RGB camera and built-in gesture control.
 And by offering compatibility with Unity, this is one device that could legitimately become a cost-effective option for developers to build from.
 It's one to keep an eye on for the future, but for now you can get a better look at what the folks at DreamWorld are cooking by jumping over to our first impressions of DreamGlass.